The bustling megacity known as the Big Durian is the nation’s commercial centre and the place to go for tasty eats and a party atmosphere

 Plenty in store

 Pick and choose from the many shopping malls spread across Jakarta, especially those in Jakarta’s Golden Triangle.
-Covering a staggering 640,000sqkm, Grand Indonesia Shopping Town in Thamrin is home to many international brand shops, including H&M’s flagship store, the biggest in South-East Asia.
+Covering a staggering 640,000 square kilometres, Grand Indonesia Shopping Town in Thamrin is home to many international brand shops, including H&M’s flagship store, the biggest in Southeast Asia.

 Gain some insight into the nation’s cultural diversity by visiting Taman Mini Indonesia Indah opens in new window, or Beautiful Miniature Indonesia Park, home to traditional garb and homes from each of Indonesia’s 33 provinces.
 Jump on the Sky Lift and see the main lake with its faux islands in the shape of the Indonesian archipelago.

 Get a sense of old-time Jakarta by visiting the Kota Tua, or Old Town, area.
 Check out Fatahillah Museum opens in new window aka the Jakarta History Museum to learn about local history, then explore the surrounding area on foot to admire the well-preserved old buildings.
 Finally, hop on a rickshaw or bajaj for the trip to Sunda Kelapa port, where you’ll find the old Phinisi boats once used by fishermen and merchants.

 Travel time 45 minutes

 Taxi Approx IDR100,000-200,000

 Bus IDR30,000, journey takes about 70 minutes

 Private care hire with driver costs IDR180,000-500,000Back to top

 It’s sunny in Jakarta nearly all year round, which makes it pleasant to be outdoors and even more pleasant to be in the air-conditioned comfort of the nearest building or shopping mall.
 During the wet season from October to March, it typically rains for a few hours on any given day, which only adds to the traffic chaos.